 Make sure that the soil you are using for marijuana cultivation is drainable but does not completely drain all the water.
 It should be capable of retaining some water.

-The three factors to consider in selection of appropriate soil for marijuana include nutrients, PH level and texture.
+The three factors to consider in the selection of appropriate soil for marijuana include nutrients, PH level, and texture.

 Organic soil has the capability to produce the best quality cannabis crop.

-Texture of soil also has a major role in the growing process of cannabis so make sure that it is fluffy, light and can drain excess water but retain what’s needed.
+The texture of soil also has a major role in the growing process of cannabis so make sure that it is fluffy, light, and can drain excess water but retain what’s needed.

 Transplanting Cannabis Plants

-Transplanting means to convert the plants from small containers to bigger ones or shifting them from containers to the ground of your cultivating area.
+Transplanting means moving the plants from small containers to bigger ones or shifting them from containers to the ground of your cultivating area.